Miscellaneous MTA Common Questions for Manufacturers

 4. Who should have the MTA ‘master’ account for e-filing the manufacturing returns?

 6. What if a taxpayer does not wish us to see their individual tax filing information?
-Can it be limited to the filing of the M-R Form only?
+Can it be limited to the filing of the M-R form only?

 7. I have a new location for my property.
 How do I report the new location?